 Shred your own Parmesan cheese.
 Pre-shredded cheeses are coated in cellulose so the shreds don't stick together.
 Skip the additives and opt for a wedge of Parmesan.
 There is nothing more delicious than freshly grated cheese!

-Keywords: bread dip, olive oil dip, balsamic dip, oil and vinegar dip, restaurant dip
+Keywords: bread dipping oil, bread dip, olive oil dip

 This post was originally published in September of 2018.
 It was updated in Feburary 2019 to include process shots and tips for making the perfect olive oil & balsamic bread dip!